Hash-Studios/Prism/README.md

 Full changelog can be found [here](https://github.com/Hash-Studios/Prism/tree/master/CHANGELOG.md).

-### v2.5.6
+### v2.5.7
-- Now Download wallpapers even if ads failed to load
+- Redesigned settings screen
-- Redesigned Collections' screen
+- Now customise the accent color of the app
-- Redesigned Setups' Browser
+- Now connect Twitter with your Prism Profile
-- Added option to disable Wallpaper Optimisation (Save walls in max resolution)
+- Now connect Instagram with your Prism Profile
-- Now Upload Setups in-app
+- Now share setups and profiles
-- Redesigned Clock Overlay
+- Redesigned App Icon
-- Fixed Pexels API not working
+- Redesigned splash animation
-- Removed Secure Flags
+- Now join our telegram group from the app
-- Major bug fixes
+- Minor bug fixes and improvements

 ## Demo